 For the projections of accumulated deficiencies, the value of assets at the start of the projection shall be set equal to the approximate value of statutory reserves at the start of the projection plus the allocated amount of PIMR attributable to the assets selected.
 Assets shall be valued consistently with their annual statement values.
 The amount of such asset values shall equal the sum of the following items, all as of the start of the projection:

-All of the separate account assets supporting the contracts;

 Any hedge instruments held in support of the contracts being valued; and

-An amount of assets held in the general account equal to the approximate value of statutory reserves as of the start of the projections less the amount in (i) and (ii).
+An amount of assets held in the general account equal to the approximate value of statutory reserves as of the start of the projections less the amount in (i).

-Guidance Note: Deferred hedge gains/losses developed under SSAP No. 108—Derivatives Hedging Variable Annuity Guarantees are not included in the starting assets.

 If the amount of initial general account assets is negative, the model should reflect a projected interest expense.
 General account assets chosen for use as described above shall be selected on a consistent basis from one reserve valuation hereunder to the next.

-To the extent that the sum of the value of hedge assets, or cash, or other general account assets in an amount equal to the aggregate market value of such hedge assets, and the value of separate account assets supporting the contracts is greater than the approximate value of statutory reserves as of the start of the projections, then the company shall include enough negative general account assets or cash such that the starting asset amount equals the approximate value of statutory reserves as of the start of the projections.

 Valuation of Projected Assets

 For purposes of determining the projected accumulated deficiencies, the value of projected assets shall be determined in a manner consistent with their value at the start of the projection.
 For assets assumed to be purchased during a projection, the value shall be determined in a manner consistent with the value of assets at the start of the projection that have similar investment characteristics.
 However, for derivative instruments that are used in hedging and are not assumed to be sold during a particular projection interval, the company may account for them at an amortized cost in an appropriate manner elected by the company.

-Separate Account Assets

-For purposes of determining the starting asset amounts in Section 4.D.1 and the valuation of projected assets in Section 4.D.2, assets held in a separate account shall be summarized into asset categories determined by the company as discussed in Section 4.A.2.
+Guidance Note: Accounting for hedge assets should recognize any methodology prescribed by a company’s state of domicile.

 General Account Assets